pubnub/pubnub-mcp-server/resources/sdk_docs/php_message-actions.md

-I don’t have the documentation content to summarize.
-Please paste the “message-actions” section for the PubNub PHP SDK (or provide a link and the exact version), and I’ll condense it while preserving all code blocks, method signatures, parameters, essential configuration details, and examples, maintaining the original markdown structure.
+I don’t have the “message-actions” section content to work from.
+Please paste the PHP PubNub “Message Actions” documentation here (including all code blocks), and I’ll condense it while preserving method signatures, parameters, examples, and essential technical details.

+If it’s long, you can send it in multiple parts.